diego0020/braviz-app/sphinx_doc/source/library/applications.rst

     :width: 80%
     :align: center

-This application allows to compare two images in order to check if a registration algorithm was successful or to compare images from different subjects.
+Compare two images in order to check if a registration algorithm was successful or to compare images from different subjects.

 See :doc:`User documentation <../graphical/check_reg>`.